dlang/DIPs/DIPs/DIP1xxy-mvf.md

 ## Abstract

-This DIP proposes deprecation and removal of implicit conversion from integer and character literals to `bool` in order to close a hole in the type system and resolve overload resolution bugs.
+This DIP proposes the deprecation and removal of implicit conversion from integer and character literals to `bool`, thereby closing a hole in the type system and resolving overload resolution bugs.
 For the purpose of this document, *Integer literals* are literals of type `int`, `uint`, `long` or `ulong` and *Character literals* are literals of type `char`, `wchar`, or `dchar`.

 ### Links